 This is part of a series of articles in which we reflect on video game soundtracks.
 The pieces examine the musical content of the score and analyse the effects it has on the game.

-Fallout 3 recently turned eight years and nine months old, so it would be remiss not to talk about it.
-It’s a unique beast, something taken for granted sometimes.
-Generally – though not quite universally – adored, the game occupies a peculiar space between continuity and innovation.
+Fallout 3 is a unique beast, something taken for granted sometimes.
+Generally — though not quite universally — adored, the game occupies a peculiar space between continuity and innovation.
 Inheriting the legacy of an acquired franchise, yet announcing itself to millions of console players, Fallout 3’s soundtrack is crucial to both the game’s atmosphere and its lasting impact.
 Composer Inon Zur’s ambient work, juxtaposed with the warm, crackling tunes of Galaxy News Radio, provided the perfect accompaniment to the fresh, terrifying possibilities of the Wasteland.

 To fully understand the game’s soundtrack, you need to look where it came from.
 Fallout 3, obviously, exists in the context of the Fallout franchise.
 Not everyone likes where it wandered after its acquisition by Bethesda, but the continuity in soundtracks between 2 and 3 is unmistakable.
 Mark Morgan, who composed for Fallout and Fallout 2, said that, “The challenge to me was to blend a kind of odd ethnic and industrial sound design into something not only musical, but emotional.”
 This is clear to hear if you listen through his two soundtracks.
 There is something mystical about them, suggestive of a newly discovered planet — vast, hostile, untameable.
 Morgan’s music feels like an ode to the Wasteland itself; in Fallout 3, Zur uses those ethnic/industrial components to explore the player’s place in it.